EXIT 98

 I think it was something else though.
 It may have to do with a microcosm of a larger weirdness that is currently blanketing the earth.
 Everything seems off kilter and lopsided, as if humanity is wearing a giant pair of prescription eyeglasses with a very outdated lens.
 People are becoming increasingly unhinged with each passing day, as evidenced by a million Tik Tok videos, so why wouldn’t I question the encasement?

 What’s the deal with eyes?
 Why did God decide to place two gelatinous balls of goo that come in different colors, side by side inside of a hollow cavity?
 And the more pronounced body parts.
-This is a respectable blog so I’ll spare specifics, but who thought of the strange concept that body parts should go into each other, like a carnal game of Legos?
-On the 6th day of Creation, did God have the engineers who would go on to design the AMC Gremlin brainstorming around the table? … “Make sure the backside is malleable so it has room to grow ….”
+This is a respectable blog so I’ll spare specifics, but who thought of the notion that body parts should go into each other, like a carnal game of Legos?
+On the 6th day of Creation, did God have the engineers who would go on to design the AMC Pacer brainstorm around a table? … “Make sure the backside is malleable so it has room to grow ….”

 Human beings are very odd.
 The next time you’re preparing to take a shower, fixate on yourself in the bathroom mirror.
 Whether you consider yourself beautiful or not is not an issue, we all look as if we could sprout gills and it wouldn’t make a difference.
 Stare at your toes and tell me I’m wrong.